exasol/exasol-testcontainers/doc/system_requirements.md

 Needs: dsn

-#### Optional: Reuse container
+#### Optional container reuse
 `req~reuse-container~1`

-Optional users can decided to keep the container running and reuse them.
-This speeds up the start up.
-To still guarantee isolation ETC purges the container before use.
-If reuse is activated ETC does not stop the container after the tests.
+User can decide to reuse the container and keep the container running across the tests.
+If the reuse is enabled ETC purges the container before use and does not stop the container after the tests.

-Users have to stop and delete it using `docker rm -f <CONTAINER_ID>`.
+Rationale:

+Reusing the container improves the productivity since users do not have to wait for the container start up.

 Covers: